flipah/Network_automation/README.md

 ## Overview

 **STIG Compliance Automation** is a Python toolkit for assessing and enforcing security compliance on Cisco IOS network devices.
-It includes a modernized web interface (SPECTOR), automated device configuration and compliance checking, and bulk management features.
+It includes a modernized web interface (SPECTER), automated device configuration and compliance checking, and bulk management features.
 The project now leverages Flask for web-based workflows and provides modular automation scripts for advanced use cases.

 ## Directory Structure